-Raccoons can live on almost any food and are not picky about their diet.
-If you have raccoons in your yard, then you may be wondering what foods keep bringing them back, or you may just be wondering what they eat.
+Raccoons are omnivores and can live on almost any food.
+If you have raccoons in your yard, you may wonder what foods keep bringing them back or what they eat.
 In this article, I look at what they eat and how to keep them away from your property.

-Raccoons are omnivores and eat vegetables, fruit, and nuts, along with small birds, amphibians, reptiles, insects, and fish.
-Raccoons in urban areas will supplement their diet with food from trashcans, along with cat and dog food.
+Raccoons are true omnivores and forage for vegetables, fruit, nuts, small birds, amphibians, reptiles, insects, and fish.
+Raccoons in urban areas will supplement their diet with food from trashcans and cat and dog food.

-Classed as omnivores, raccoons have a varied diet that includes almost anything.
+Raccoons are classed as true omnivores who eat a variety of foods.
 They have adapted well to living in many different habitats.
-Wild raccoons have the advantage of eating many types of food in their natural environment.
+Wild raccoons can eat many types of food in their natural environment.
 Raccoons are not vegetarians and eat many kinds of meat.

 Being omnivores, a raccoon’s diet consists of both plants and animals.
-When in the wild, raccoons eat various fruits, grains, nuts, and vegetables, along with small mammals, amphibians, insects, and reptiles.
+In the wild, raccoons eat various fruits, grains, nuts, vegetables, small mammals, amphibians, insects, and reptiles.

 Raccoons consume plenty of apples, blackberries, and cherries, which they find available in a mixed or deciduous forest.
-A large part of their diet, especially in the colder months, consists of nuts such as acorns.
+A large part of their diet consists of nuts such as acorns, especially in the colder months.

 Raccoons have adapted to life in forests easily due to their bodies.
 They have long tails to help them balance and large hands for climbing.
 This allows them to jump from tree to tree in search of fruit.